maxbarsukov/korol-i-shut-lyrics-parser/README.md

 You can use this application both to simply get the lyrics of your favorite songs, but also, for example, to collect data for AI- or ML-related applications.

+You can find some of the lyrics that I have collected in the [output](https://github.com/maxbarsukov/korol-i-shut-lyrics-parser/tree/master/output) folder

 ## License

 MIT License.
 Copyright 2021 Max Barsukov